mistodon/glace/DEV.md

 # Asset management / staticfs

 - Refactoring / config improvements
+- [/] Document crate items
-- [ ] Feature to generate docs in the macro, for use in the example
+- [/] Feature to generate docs in the macro, for use in the example
-- [ ] Set up testing for multiple feature configurations
+- [/] Set up testing for multiple feature configurations

 - Later
 - [ ] `fn asset_from_path(Path) -> dyn Any` that can be downcast